Arthri/Belp.Formatting/README.md

 An unofficial bundle of formatting tools to enforce writing C# in the most conventional manner possible.

 The package deviates from Microsoft's established conventions in several areas.
 For example,
-- `_camelCase` for private fields
+- `_camelCase` for private fields.
 - `PreEvent`/`PostEvent` or `BeforeEvent`/`AfterEvent` instead of `Eventing`/`Evented`.

 Furthermore, the opinion of this package on some disputed C# conventions are as follows,
-- Explicit type over var unless self-evident.
+- Explicit type over var unless evident.
     ```cs
     IEnumerable<string> x = GetNames();
     var y = (string)obj;